Is Nail Polish Bad for Your Nails?

 We’ve all done this at some point.
 Your manicure has begun peeling and chipping and you decide to help it along.

 The problem is that chipping off the polish with your nails causes damage.
-You’ll end up stripping a layer of the nail too.
+You may end up stripping a layer of the nail too.

-As tempting as it is to scrape off the polish, use remover instead.
+As tempting as it is to scrape off the polish, it is best to use a remover instead.

-Let’s be honest, this is a disgusting habit.
-But, habits can be hard to break.
+Let’s be honest, this is an awful habit.
+But we understand, habits can be hard to break.

-We use our hands all day, for everything, and we can’t wash them every few minutes.
-Biting your nails transfers bacteria that can make you sick.
+We use our hands all day, everyday, for everything.
+Even if we could wash them every few minutes, biting your nails transfers bacteria that can make you sick, or can be fatal.

-This is why you shouldn't bite your nails.
+Here is more on why you shouldn't bite your nails.

 How to Help Weak Nails